catterer/chesshub/README.md

 Here all the incoming RPCs end up.
 ChessEngine has the following logic:
 - **Match RPC**: try to find any existing games with state=WAITING_FOR_OPPONENT in *any* Sorage shard (can check shards one by one).
 If found, compare-and-swap (CAS, using context_version) this game to READY_TO_START and return GameID to the sender.
 If not found, create a new GameContext in the WAITING_FOR_OPPONENT state.
 - **StartGame RPC** or **CancelGame RPC**: find the game context in Storage and set (CAS) ready_to_start flag of the sender; if both players are ready, promote (CAS) the game to WHITE_MOVE state.
 For CancelGame, promote to FINISH.
-- **MakeMove RPC** or **Surrender RPC**: find the game context in Storage, apply the new move to the current board state.
+- **MakeMove RPC** or **Surrender RPC**: find the game context in Storage, validate that context_version from request is current, apply the new move to the current board state.
 If there is a mate or Surrender RPC, promote to FINISH and set the winner.
 Update (CAS) game context accordingly (+add the new move to the game history).
 - **PollGame RPC**: use [Change Streams](https://www.mongodb.com/docs/manual/changeStreams/) to listen for any updates in the specified game.
 When they happen, return stream the new GameContext to the sender.
 - **GameList RPC**: find all games for given player_id and stream them back to sender; (can be a lot of games, esp for bots, so should be streaming).